12 weird laws the Netherlands still has in 2024

 READ MORE | Dos and don’ts of riding a bicycle in the Netherlands

 Is it safe or just stupid?
 The debate on whether we should all wear helmets continues for now.
-Luckily, the Netherlands does have great bike lanes, which definitely makes it a heck lot safer. 🤷♀️
+Luckily, the Netherlands does have great bike lanes, which definitely makes it a heck of a lot safer. 🤷♀️

 4. Bikes have right of way: they rule over cars AND pedestrians